-Macedonia might not necessarily be on your list of European destinations to visit, but it should be.
-Whether you're looking to don your hiking boots, explore ancient monasteries or simply relax on a lakeside with a glass of wine in hand, then a trip to Macedonia is for you.
+North Macedonia might not necessarily be on your list of European destinations to visit, but it certainly should be.
+Whether you’re looking to don your hiking boots, explore ancient monasteries or simply relax by a lakeside with a glass of wine in hand, a trip to this wonderful country is definitely for you.

 Striking hiking trails